buzzingwires/nqiv/README.md

 Run nqiv with `-h` for basic help. nqiv strives to be portable and to not change anything on a system without being explicitly told to.
 Upon running nqiv, it will look for a config file in a default location, and will offer a command (to stderr) to create it if it isn't available.
 Given the graphical emphasis of Windows, `scripts/nqiv_deploy_cfg.bat` is also provided to do this same task with a click.

+For POSIX-like systems, consider `scripts/nqivf.sh` as a frontend helper script for nqiv which can scan directories, find, and sort files for nqiv to open.

 Features
 --------